Premier Education

 To help your kids avoid excessive, couch-bound screen time during the cold winter months and bad weather, look for physical activity that will help make movement a part of their everyday routine.

 Want to know how to stay active in winter?
-Here are nine kids’ winter activities to help keep them moving:
+Here are nine winter activities for kids to keep children moving:

 Based on the hand jive dances from the ’50s, the jive bunnies activity is a fun way to get your child dancing.